Griffon Bruxellois: Eyes

-Heat stroke

-Although Griffons have a shortened snout, heat stroke is not a major concern for them as it is with other flat-faced breeds.
-The breed's shortened muzzle may cause respiratory problems in extreme heat, but overall they tolerate both hot and cold weather well.
-As with any breed, owners must use common sense and not leave them outdoors without protection from the elements or subject them to rigorous exercise during extreme temperatures.

 Syringomyelia

 Syringomyelia (SM) is a condition affecting the brain and spine, causing symptoms ranging from mild discomfort to severe pain and partial paralysis.
 Syringomyelia is characterised by fluid filled cavities within the spinal cord.
 SM occurs secondary to obstruction of cerebrospinal fluid (CSF) especially if that obstruction is at the foramen magnum.

 Not all dogs with SM have clinical signs.
 The presence of signs is correlated to the width of the syrinx and extent of spinal cord dorsal horn damage.
 Syrinxes can progressively expand and a dog which is asymptomatic in early life may eventually experience pain.

 Chiari-like malformation (CM) may occur as a predisposing factor to SM.
 According to a study, 61.7% of Griffons with SM had CM.